Knee anatomy, including muscles, ligament and cartilage

 Muscle of the knee

-Quadriceps: A group of 4 muscles that sits on the front of the thigh.
+Quadriceps: A group of 4 muscles that sit on the front of the thigh.
 This group of muscles are responsible for allowing the knee to straighten.
 This movement is necessary for movements including standing from a seated pose, bringing your leg forward when standing, and kicking a ball.

 Hamstrings: A group of 3 muscles sits at the back of the thigh and allows for the knee to bend.
 This group of muscles are crucial for lifting your foot to walk.
-The hamstring muscles can be strained or torn during sport and daily activities.
+The hamstring muscles can be strained or torn during sports and daily activities.

 Risk Factors for Knee Pain from Yoga